boris-kz/CogAlg/README.md

 Such raw inputs have modality-specific properties and comparison should be adjusted accordingly, by feedback or manually.
 For example, vision relies on reflected light: brightness or albedo don’t directly represent source of impact, though they do represent some resistance to a very "light" impact.
 Uniformity of albedo indicates some common property within object, so it should form patterns.
 But the degree of commonality doesn’t depend on intensity of albedo, so match should be defined indirectly, as below-average |difference| or |ratio| of albedo.

-*Many readers feel a jarring gap between the abstract and the concrete in the above.
-But main principle here is selectively incremental complexity: though derived from the most abstract principles, initial operations must be the simplest.
-Complexity should be added recursively per higher levels, vs. uniform layers in ANN.
-Our universe is a space-time continuum, thus these search levels must be 4D cycles.
-I am currently working on initial cycle, to use as a kernel for subsequent recursion.
-Others note lack of higher math, but I can't use it for the same reason: it's not selectively incremental.*
+*Many readers feel a gap between my theory and algorithm, but I don't see where.
+My definitions can be made fully explicit only in representations of the lowest complexity, but they will be built into recursive complexity increment, thus apply on all levels of search.
+Since our universe is a space-time continuum, search should expand in 4D cycles.
+We are currently working on the first cycle (level), which will be a kernel for recursion.
+Others note lack of higher math, but I can't use it because it's not selectively incremental.*